Table of Contents

-- Retrograde pyelogram: Outlines abnormalities of renal pelvis and ureters.
+- Retrograde pyelogram: Outlines abnormalities of the renal pelvis and ureters.

-- Renal arteriogram: Assesses renal circulation and identifies extravascularities, masses.
+- Renal arteriogram: Assesses renal circulation and identifies extravascularities, and masses.

-- Voiding cystourethrogram: Shows bladder size, reflux into ureters, retention.
+- Voiding cystourethrogram: Shows bladder size, reflux into ureters, and retention.

-- Renal ultrasound: Determines kidney size and presence of masses, cysts, obstruction in upper urinary tract.
+- Renal ultrasound: Determines kidney size and presence of masses, cysts, and obstruction in the upper urinary tract.

 - Renal biopsy: May be done endoscopically to examine tissue cells for histological diagnosis.

-- ECG: May be abnormal, reflecting electrolyte and acid-base imbalances.
+- ECG: This may be abnormal, reflecting electrolyte and acid-base imbalances.

-- X-ray of feet, skull, spinal column, and hands: May reveal demineralization/calcifications resulting from electrolyte shifts associated with CRF.
+- X-rays of feet, skull, spinal column, and hands: May reveal demineralization/calcifications resulting from electrolyte shifts associated with CRF.